Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to

-Interestingly, in their semianl paper \cite{SV93}, Szegedy and Vishwanathan mention a possibility of such a phenomenon.
+Interestingly, in their seminar paper \cite{SV93}, Szegedy and Vishwanathan mention a possibility of such a phenomenon.
 In the preamble to their aforementioned "heuristic" theorem (Theorem 12) they wrote:

 \textit{''There is a possibility, however, that after a few steps of iteration we arrive at a very special type of coloring that can be very efficiently reduced in steps thereafter.
 Assuming that this does not happen, the results of the previous section give the following theorem:\\ Theorem 12 (heuristic): Let $1 \leq b < a \leq \Delta/2$.
 To decrease the number of colors from $a\Delta$ to $b\Delta$ it takes $\Theta(\Delta \log(a/b))$ steps.
 In particular, to decrease the number of colors from $\Delta^2/2$ to $\Delta$ requires $\Theta(\Delta \log \Delta)$ steps."}\footnote[1]{The argument of \cite{SV93} applies, in fact, to reducing the number of colors to $\Delta + 1$, as opposed to $\Delta$.}